sequenceiq/blog/source/_posts/2014-07-02-move-applications-between-queues.markdown

 <!-- more -->

-Apparently only the FairScheduler supports it.
+Currently this operation is supported only by the FairScheduler.
 Why is it not implemented?
-Answer it in comment and you might get a surprise :).
-But if we'd like to implement it what would be the steps?
-Given the following queue hierarchy and their capabilities taken from the integration tests:
+Let us know in a comment and you might receive a surprise present from us :).
+In the meantime if we'd like to implement it what would be the steps?
+Lets start with the following queue hierarchy and their capabilities taken from the integration tests:

 {% img http://yuml.me/1fe68e90 %}

-Assume we've submitted 2 applications, app1 to b2 and app2 to a2 (submitting applications is only allowed to leaf queues).
-What if app2 is pending for so long because of the queue capabilities and my friend's friend's friend cannot wait anymore to see his clustering's result?
-We could play with the queue capacities and max capacities, but then other apps might get scheduled, but we don't want that.
+Assume we've submitted 2 applications, **app1** to `b2` and **app2** to `a2` (submitting applications is only allowed to leaf queues).
+What if **app2** is pending for so long because of the queue capacity and my friend's friend's friend cannot wait anymore to see his data clustering result?
+We could play with the queue capacities and max capacities, but then other apps might get scheduled as well and we don't want that.
-Then we could move the app to a queue where it can get resources with a much bigger chance.
+Then we could move the app to a queue where it can get resources with a much higher chance.
 To move an app to somewhere else in the hierarchy we have to consider and update a whole bunch of things.
-Let's move app1 to queue b1.
+Let's move **app1** to queue `b1`.

 Obviously we have to check if the target queue is a leaf queue and moving the app there does not violate any constraints.
 But how to do that?
 The first part is easy (leaf or parent), but what about the other one?
 It has to do something with queue capacities, but checking only the target